 F5Bot checks for new content every few minutes.
 After a post or comment appears on a monitored site, you can typically expect an alert within a few minutes.

-Semantic alerts use AI to match content based on a natural language description instead of exact keywords.
+AI filtering (previously called Semantic Alerts) uses AI to match content based on a natural language description instead of exact keywords.
 You describe what you are looking for, and the system evaluates new content against your criteria.
-This is an Ultra tier feature.
-See the Semantic Alerts Documentation for details.
+This is available on select plans; see the tiers page for availability and the AI Filtering Documentation for details.

 Yes.
-Paid users can configure webhook URLs to have alerts posted directly into Slack or Discord channels.
+On plans with Slack/Discord integrations, you can configure webhook URLs to have alerts posted directly into Slack or Discord channels.
 You can set this up from your account page.
+See the tiers page for availability.

 Yes.
-Power Users can use the in-username flag to match only on the author's username.
-See the Power User Documentation for details.
+On paid plans, you can use the in-username flag to match only on the author's username.
+See the Paid Features Documentation for details.

 You can use the no-url flag to skip results from specific subreddits.
 For example, to exclude /r/politics and /r/news, you would use these flags: